-The first movement (Movimentato) instils the Symphony with a muscular sense of push & pull, Henze forcing the orchestra (& sonata form) into an aggressive struggle for supremacy.
-On one side, surly fanfarish material driven by the brass; countering this is a leaning towards lyricism, a melodic sensibility at first only heard in glimpses, proffered most by the woodwind (& drawing on material from Henze’s well-known opera, Elegy for Young Lovers). i use the word ‘struggle’, but this is not a conventional musical conflict; Henze has created something more argumentative, a sequence of semi-formalised lunges & parries, thrusts & ripostes, rather than an anything-goes assault.
-The contrast between these ideas feels increasingly polarised as the movement progresses, the first thread becoming vicious & rebarbative, the other moody & ethereal, but by the movement’s end—more a burn-out than a conclusion—things feel far from resolved.
+The first movement (Movimentato) instils the Symphony with a muscular sense of push and pull, Henze forcing the orchestra (and sonata form) into an aggressive struggle for supremacy.
+On one side, surly fanfarish material driven by the brass; countering this is a leaning towards lyricism, a melodic sensibility at first only heard in glimpses, proffered most by the woodwind (and drawing on material from Henze’s well-known opera, Elegy for Young Lovers). i use the word ‘struggle’, but this is not a conventional musical conflict; Henze has created something more argumentative, a sequence of semi-formalised lunges and parries, thrusts and ripostes, rather than an anything-goes assault.
+The contrast between these ideas feels increasingly polarised as the movement progresses, the first thread becoming vicious and rebarbative, the other moody and ethereal, but by the movement’s end—more a burn-out than a conclusion—things feel far from resolved.

 Rest in peace, Hans; you will be much missed.